 Senator: Mike Moser

-Board Meetings: every other Tuesday of each month
+Board Meetings: Every other Tuesday

 View Additional Census Data

 Named after the Platte River which makes up its southern boundary, Platte County was officially established by the Legislature on Jan.
 26, 1856.
 Three years later its boundaries were redefined to include an area to the west known as Monroe County, giving the county its present boundaries.